blender/blender/doc/python_api/rst/bge.logic.rst

    Gets the estimated/average framerate for all the active scenes, not only the current scene.

-   :return: The estimed average framerate in frames per second
+   :return: The estimated average framerate in frames per second
    :rtype: float

 .. function:: getBlendFileList(path = "//")